core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 After having successfully processed the informative response as defined in {{ssec-client-side-informative}}, the client will receive, accept and process multicast notifications about the state of the target resource from the server, as responses to the phantom registration request and with Token value T.

-The client relies on the value of the Observe option for notification reordering, as defined in {{Section 3.4 of RFC7641}}.
+The client relies on the value of the Observe Option for notification reordering, as defined in {{Section 3.4 of RFC7641}}.

 ## Cancellation ## {#ssec-client-side-cancellation}